songlinxu/Tips/iMovie.md

-# What if your video could not be exported to 1080p (only 720p)?
+# What if your video could not be exported to 1080p (only 720p) in iMovie?

 Here are the steps: